vuw-research-computing/raapoi-docs/docs/mods_admins.md

 # BE CAUTIOUS OF OPENMPI builds - the .eb file needs to be changed to use pmi2 rather than pmix each time!
 eb -Dr foss-2022a.eb

-#Trigger the build - this might take a long time, you could add more cpus or time if needed
+# Trigger the build - this might take a long time, you could add more cpus or time if needed
+# (making sure permissions will be set appropriately, as described above)
+umask 0002
 eb -r --parallel=$SLURM_CPUS_PER_TASK foss-2022a.eb
+umask 0022

 ```